LEVEL STRUCTURE & PLACEMENT

 Upper School Levels are determined primarily by experience, with age as a supporting factor.

-Upper School students receive two separate placements - technique (Tulips, Violets, Orchids), pointe (none yet, or Pointe I - III).
-Advancement is by recommendation of the instructor in conference with the director.
+Upper School students receive two separate placements - technique (Tulips, Violets, Orchids), pointe (Pre-Pointe, Pointe I - IV).
+Advancement is by recommendation of the instructor (based on bi-annual written evaluations) in conference with the director.

 Typically, students spend two to four years at a level, but may progress more quickly with consistent stretching outside of class, by taking multiple classes per week, and by fully applying themselves diligently in every class.
 A minimum of 2 technique classes per week are required for Tulips, Violets, and Orchids.

-If a dancer has a school-related conflict with one of the days, arrangements can be made with the director regarding other classes to take to meet the minimum requirement of placement in these levels.
+If a dancer has a school or work-related conflict with one of the required days, arrangements can be made with the director regarding other classes to take to meet the minimum requirement of placement in these levels.
 However, this may affect performance opportunities since most rehearsals align with the Monday/Thursday technique class schedule.

-The separate Pointe class is required for Tulips and Violets if they have been determined ready for pointe work by a Doxa instructor.
+The separate Pointe class is required for Upper School if they have been determined ready for pointe work by a Doxa instructor.
 There will not be pointe-specific instruction in the technique class time, and dancers should have a minimum of two years on pointe before taking technique class in their pointe shoes.

 New students can attend 1 free open class in the summer for placement purposes.